Abatement

 A blended family is a household where one or both partners have children from previous relationships, creating a family structure that includes stepchildren, biological children, or both.

-Blockchain is a secure digital ledger system that records transactions in connected blocks across multiple computers, enabling cryptocurrency and other [digital assets](/glossary/digital-assets) to exist without central control.
+Blockchain is a secure digital ledger system that records transactions in connected blocks across multiple computers, enabling cryptocurrency to exist without central control.

 Body donation to medical science is the process of giving your whole body to a medical school after death to be used for teaching anatomy, surgical training, or medical research.